 Is TunnelBear safe on public Wi‑Fi?

 Yes.
 The combination of encryption, a kill switch, and DNS leak protection helps keep your data safer on public networks.
 Just ensure you’re connected to TunnelBear whenever you’re on open networks.
-Hoxx vpn proxy chrome extension

 How many servers does TunnelBear have?

 TunnelBear tends to maintain a smaller network compared to the biggest VPNs, with a focused set of server locations.
 The exact count can change as they expand or decommission servers, so check the latest on their site or app for current availability.
+Troubleshooting microsoft teams when it wont work with your vpn: best practices, step-by-step fixes, and optimization tips 2026

 Does TunnelBear work on Windows, macOS, iOS, and Android?